Inspired Self-Exploration with Class Selection

 Ideation Concept 04: Vision Board

-As a vision board concept, I asked students to use images that represent themselves and their aspirations and then to find connections between each image.
+For a vision board concept, I asked students to use images that represent themselves and their aspirations and then to find connections between each image.

 Key Takeaways